lkesteloot/unsong/unsong-1.md

 Holy euphemism, thought Ana, that’s Director-General Malia Ngo.

-Malia looked her Ana straight in the eye and asked: “Who are you and why are you invisible?”
+Malia looked at Ana straight in the eye and asked: “Who are you and why are you invisible?”

 Something was horribly wrong, and Malia Ngo was that something.
 Ana ran.